alicoding/component-canvas/README.md

 # Component canvas

-##A canvas for drawing and sharing
+##A canvas for drawing and sharing!

 ### Development